konfirm/node-trap/README.md

 ## API
-Trap allows to keep track of changes within proxied objects, and exposes two methods besides the implemented [trap functions](https://github.com/konfirm/node-trap#implementedtrapfunctions).
+Trap keeps track of changes within proxied objects, and exposes two methods besides the implemented [trap functions](https://github.com/konfirm/node-trap#implementedtrapfunctions).

+### `Trap([trackOnlyLastMutation])`
+The Trap constructor accepts the `(bool0ish) trackOnlyLastMutation` argument (default `undefined`) indicating whether or not the mutations should be limited to one per property.
+If `trackOnlyLastMutation` is set to a `true`-ish value, any previous change to the trapped object is remove before applying the next value.
+Should the next value effectively restore the original state, no new mutations is created and the number of mutations is decreased.

 ### `commit`
-Apply all mutations (since creation or last `commit` or `rollback`) to the proxied object and reset the mutation list.
+Apply all collected mutations to the proxied object and reset the mutation list.

 ### `rollback`
 Drop all mutations so these will never be applied to the proxied object.